Tel Aviv Slutwalk 2013

 How I Was Blocked From Facebook

-As a matter of fact, Leehee Rothschild is well-known to Israeli security forces because of her ardent and extensive activism, but as long as her politics are on the “wrong” side, she is to be belittled, and reduced to a whining little girl, rather than the powerful, intelligent, political woman she is.
-(Read more in her blog, Radically Blonde).
+As a matter of fact, she is well-known to Israeli security forces because of her activism, but as long as her politics are on the “wrong” side, she is to be belittled, and reduced to a whining little girl, rather than the intelligent, political woman she is.

-Well, Leehee’s story has moved me to do a little whining of my own.
+Well, this story has moved me to do a little whining of my own.

 I must admit that while I am also an outspoken, strong, intelligent, and political woman, I have never been arrested for it, or threatened, or tear gassed.
 I’ve had shouting matches with police, been shoved by them, threatened as part of a group… But so far, I’ve escaped their notice as a focal point.
 Until, that is, the dreaded FACEBOOK police.